plexoio/musa/documentation/readme/agile-development/agile-development.md

 # Development Process

 An agile approach was used before, during and after development.
+We have used:

+- `User stories `and `Product Backlog`
-We have used `user stories `and `product backlog`, `timeboxing` and `MoSCoW Prioritization`.
+- `Timeboxing` and `MoSCoW Prioritization`.

 ## User Stories

 The user stories have undergone some modifications since their initial conception during the `user-centric design` phase at the `scope plane`.
 What follows is the finalized user story that guided our development process.

+- In total there are `34` user stories.
+- Only `24 must-have` user stories
+- Only `10 won't have` user stories

 ### Must-have